ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_circular_mean_hue.gif)](gradient_circular_mean_hue.gif)

-NOTE: The above only performed its operations on the hue channel only.
+NOTE: The above performs its operations on the hue channel only.
-For real image, we would still need to operate (as normal) on saturation and brilliance channels.
+For real images, we would still need to operate (as normal) on saturation and brilliance channels.

-As you can see we now get a correct gradient between the red and blue, though the method when applied to just primary colors that have a high angular separation, tends to generate very sudden gradient changes in the middle.
+As you can see, we now get a correct gradient between the red and blue, though the method when applied to just primary colors that have a high angular separation, tends to generate very sudden gradient changes in the middle.
-That is while the result is correct the angular hue variation is not linear for very large changes in hue effects.
+That is, while the result is correct, the angular hue variation is not linear for very large changes in hue.
-It would work well for averaging lots of near hues, but not for these widely spaced primaries.
+It would work well for averaging lots of closely spaced hues, but not for these widely spaced primaries.

 I even switched to using a stronger 'Inverse Weighting' rather than the more usual 'Inverse Squared' or 'Shepard's' method (see above) and while it improved things, the hue changes were still compressing in the center due to the non-linear effects.

 As the input colors are constant, pre-converting them into hue-x, and hue-y coordinates, doing the shepard's weighting on those channels, then converting back again would actually make the process even faster.
-That is convert colors from a HSB colorspace to a Hx,Hy,S,B colorspace, to apply the technique.
+That is, convert colors from a HSB colorspace to a Hx,Hy,S,B colorspace, to apply the technique.

-If this is done, then central point and even gradient between the points, would shade to white (the center point of a HSB colorspace).
+If this is done, the central point and even gradients between the points, would shade to white (the center point of a HSB colorspace).
 If this was performed in HSL colorspace that area would shade toward a mid-tone gray.

 This conversion from a polar Hue to X-Y coordinates would in some ways be similar to just doing the calculations in a non-polar RGB space, which shows that same shade toward gray effects (see previous examples).